-You’ll work at a rehabilitation centre, and help treat patients who have a variety of needs.
+You’ll work at a rehabilitation center, and help treat patients who have a variety of needs.
 Your level of responsibility depends on your experience.
-Here are a few of the things that you will do at your physiotherapy placement in Cambodia:
+Here are a few of the things that you will do at your physical therapy placement in Cambodia:

-- Provide physiotherapy treatment and care to patients living with various conditions
+- Provide physical therapy treatment and care to patients living with various conditions

 - Write up treatment plans and patient files

 - Assist with the training and development of local staff

 - Create practical, low-cost solutions when resources are lacking

 Your work will focus on the following areas: